What Is a Pelvic Ultrasound?

 Your doctor can discern the movement and structure of your pelvic organs in real time through this test.
 A pelvic ultrasound may also be performed to evaluate a palpable mass that your doctor found during an exam.
 The test can help your doctor determine if it’s a fluid-filled cyst or another type of growth, both of which may need to be removed to prevent worsening conditions like endometriosis or cancer.

+A pelvic ultrasound is an outpatient procedure done in your doctor’s office in Queens.
 In most cases, you don’t need to fast before the exam.
 You will need to drink at least 24 ounces of clear fluid an hour before the test to fill your bladder.
 This makes it easier for your organs to be seen clearly.
 Pelvic ultrasounds are usually completed in about 30 minutes, but may take longer if you’re having more than one type of exam.
 During the procedure:

 - You lie face up on an examination table.